 Diabetes affects the way your body produces and uses insulin.
 In patients who are diabetic, the body either doesn't make enough insulin or can't use the insulin it makes effectively.
 This leads to elevated sugar levels in your bloodstream, which can cause serious health problems such as heart disease, vision loss, kidney disease, numbness, and weakness.

-According to the American Diabetes Association, women who have diabetes are at a higher risk of having a heart attack than women without diabetes.
+According to the American Diabetes Association†, women who have diabetes are at a higher risk of having a heart attack than women without diabetes.
 Diabetes can cause difficulties during pregnancy such as a miscarriage or a baby born with birth defects.
-There are two main types of diabetes, Type I diabetes which usually occurs in children or adolescents, and Type 2 diabetes which more commonly occurs in adults.
-Some women develop diabetes while pregnant, referred to as gestational diabetes.
+There are two main types of diabetes: Type I diabetes which usually occurs in children or adolescents, and Type 2 diabetes which more commonly occurs in adults.
+Some women develop diabetes while pregnant, which is referred to as gestational diabetes.

 Work with your VA primary care provider to understand diabetes and what you can do to prevent and manage it.